 A lot has been written about the advantages of microservices architecture over the monolith approach to app development, and the case for employing microservices is strong.
 The issue is: how do you pull it off?

-One method that we’ve found extremely beneficial at ClearScale is the use of the Twelve-Factor App methodology.
+One method that we’ve found extremely beneficial at ClearScale is the use of the 12-Factor App methodology.
 It was created by developers at Heroku who observed that successful apps share some common principles.

 While the original principles were based on apps developed on Heroku platform, they’re technology- and language-agnostic.
 They work well for breaking monolithic apps into microservices and for developing cloud-native apps from scratch using microservices.

-The following provides an overview of using the Twelve-Factor App methodology with some information specific to microservices.
-You can view the Heroku team’s complete document here.
+The following provides an overview of using the 12-factor application methodology with some information specific to microservices.
+You can view the Heroku team’s complete document of 12-factor principles here.

 One codebase tracked in revision control, many deploys